arun-ar/arun-ar.github.io/_posts/2018-07-26-6-things-to-build-better-b2b-web-ui.markdown

 5. Keep the keyboard shortcuts
 6. Close the Feedback Loop

-What follows is a 5-minute-read explaining the above 6 points, but if you're the I-already-knew sort then you don't need to bother with this and can just do what I say above and stop reading.
+What follows is a 5-minute-read explaining the above 6 points, but if you're the I-already-knew sort then you don't need to bother with this but can scroll down and comment if I had missed out any.

 ## 1. Keep the knowledge in the systems